dprint/dprint/docs/process-plugin-development.md

 <ID><KIND><BODY><SUCCESS_BYTES>
 ```

-- `ID` - Which request this response is for or a new ID for a host format request.
+- `ID` - Identifier that relates to the message or a new ID for a host format request.
 - `KIND` - u32 (4 bytes) - `0` for success, `1` for failure, `2` for host format request.
 - `BODY`
   - When `KIND` is `0`: